ChloeZhou1997/personalwebpage/content/posts/Emacs.md

 ### use-package {#use-package}

 -   [GitRepo](https://github.com/jwiegley/use-package) for the documentations.
+-   See [quick tutorial](https://ianyepan.github.io/posts/setting-up-use-package/) for how to use `use-package`

 `use-package` is a way to organize the code neat but itself is not a pckage manager.